Latest posts by techwriter (see all)

 Enter this constraint in the same way as explained above.
-Then click OK to go back to Solver Parameters dialog box.
+Click Add and then OK to return to the Solver Parameters screen.

 Back at SOLVER PARAMETERS dialog box, click the SOLVE button to calculate the OPTIMUM NUMBER OF PRODUCT-MIX that would maximize your profit.